 IAG has a well-diversified portfolio, its exposure to South America and Africa is quite high.
 That is another reason why the company trades at lower metrics than some of its competitors.
 Given the uncertainty of operating in those locations.

-When comparing with its peer group, IAG stands out as the stock with the best long term prospects.
-Production increase is one of the catalysts that should drive its stock price higher.
+When compared with its peer group, IAG stands out as the stock with the best long-term prospects.
+The production increase is one of the catalysts that should drive its stock price higher.

 The company doesn’t have the largest reserves, but it is certainly the cheapest of its peer group when accounting for reserves.

 Strong Balance Sheet

 The company has the strongest balance sheet from its peer group.
 With a strong cash position that can withstand the CAPEX costs required to increase production until 2024.

 Management has issued senior notes at 5.75%, reducing the interest expense from the previous 7% notes.
 It has also extended the maturity, from 2025 to 2028, which will improve earnings and cash flow generation.

 Given the cheap price at which the stock is trading, in comparison to the sector.
 IAG is a possible acquisition target for larger miners, the likes of Newmont (NYSE: NEM) and Barrick (NYSE: GOLD).
 During this bull run, precious metals will look at opportunities to increase their operations and reserves

 Great Future Prospects

 With production expected to double in the coming 3 years, if management succeeds and everything goes according to plan.
 Shareholders will definitely be rewarded and earnings, revenues, and cash flows will certainly increase by the same factor.
 Investors expecting higher gold prices in the future should be rewarded if it materializes.